cardiffnlp/tweetnlp/README.md

   print(f' - top {m}: {tweet_corpus[n]}\n - similaty: {s}\n')

 >>> anchor tweet: I will never understand the decision making of the people of Alabama.
 Their new Senator is a definite downgrade.
 You have served with honor.
 Well done.

->>>
->>>  - top 0: Is this a confirmation from Q that Lin is leaking declassified intelligence to the public?
-I believe so.
-If @realDonaldTrump didn’t approve of what @LLinWood is doing he would have let us know a lonnnnnng time ago.
-I’ve always wondered why Lin’s Twitter handle started with “LLin” https://t.co/0G7zClOmi2
->>>  - similaty: 1.0787510714776494
->>>
->>>  - top 1: Tomorrow is my last day as Senator from Alabama.
+ - top 0: Tomorrow is my last day as Senator from Alabama.
 I believe our opportunities are boundless when we find common ground.
 As we swear in a new Congress &amp; a new President, demand from them that they do just that &amp; build a stronger, more just society.
 It’s been an honor to serve you.The mask cult can’t ever admit masks don’t work because their ideology is based on feeling like a “good person”  Wearing a mask makes them a “good person” &amp; anyone who disagrees w/them isn’t  They can’t tolerate any idea that makes them feel like their self-importance is unearned
+ - similaty: 0.7480925982953287

+ - top 1: Trump appointed judge Stephanos Bibas
->>>  - similaty: 1.0151820570776409
+ - similaty: 0.6289173306344258

->>>
->>>  - top 2: @ice_qued @realDonaldTrump @LLinWood Yeah 100%
+ - top 2: Free, fair elections are the lifeblood of our democracy.
+Charges of unfairness are serious.
+But calling an election unfair does not make it so.
+Charges require specific allegations and then proof.
+We have neither here.
->>>  - similaty: 1.0036063366758512
+ - similaty: 0.6017154109745276
 ```

 ## Models